denizgenc/my-public-notes/accessibility/cpacc_exam_prep/01_disabilities_challenges_assistive_tech.md

 ### Weaknesses
 - Creates legally-defined category of people who are "needy", which is stimatising
-  - This also creates the problem that some people who are disabled who might not meet the (often arbitrary) thresholds, which causes stress for both the disabled and wider society.
+  - This also creates the problem that some people who have disabilities who might not meet the (often arbitrary) thresholds, which causes stress for both them and wider society.
 Think DWP disability assessments.
 - Essentially fascist